Introduction:

 When? :

-The trails are
+The trails in this area are

 open to the public from October to April of each year.